JuliaMolSim/DFTK.jl/docs/src/ecosystem/atomistic_simulation_environment.md

 ## Using DFTK as a calculator in ASE

 !!! warning "Experimental feature"
-    This feature is hardly tested and there will likely be rough edges.
-    There is a chance that even this example has stopped working since we made it.
-    If you want to give this a try and encounter issues, we really appreciate if you let us know by opening an issue.
-As always PRs are also welcome !
+    This feature is basically untested and at the moment mainly serves as a pointer to the expert user how a DFTK integration into ASE could be achieved.
+    If you are interested in trying this and ironing out the rough edges, please open an issue or a PR to polish this towards a state where it can be helpful for others.

 The [AtomsCalculatorsUtilities](https://github.com/JuliaMolSim/AtomsCalculatorsUtilities.jl)
 package contains an implementation of the [i-PI protocol](https://github.com/i-pi/i-pi)